leolanzinger/comicbook/README.md

 ####6.
 Resize objects
 Click on the resize icon in the top toolbar to enable resizing.

-**IMPORTANT:** at this moment the application only supports resizing of speech bubbles.
+**IMPORTANT:** at this moment the application only supports resizing of speech bubbles and images.

 ##Documentation

-Classes documentation is available at **jsdoc/index.html**.
+Class documentation is available at **jsdoc/index.html**.